knknkn1162/advancedgcc/README.md

 To avoid this, write `.PHONY compile_switch` and you can fully compile this.

-## misc
+## Misc

-+ If docker container is freezed, type Ctrl-C.
++ If docker container was freezed, type Ctrl-C.

-# detailed.
+# Each Topic

-For detailed information on each directory, check README.md in the directory.
+For detailed information on each directory, check dir/README.md.